-- 11.37 Policy E7 also relates to SuDS.
+11.38.
+Policy E7 also relates to SuDS.
 Potential flooding and pollution risks from surface water can be decreased by reducing the volume and rate of water entering the sewerage system and watercourses.
-SuDS seek to manage surface water as close to its source as possible and mimic surface water flows arising from a site prior to its development. - 11.38 SuDS are required to be included in new development where appropriate, and should be carefully designed as a structural feature of the development.
-SuDS are often integral to a development and cannot easily be accommodated within a site once a layout has been planned.
-Developers should liaise with the County Council (as Lead Local Flood authority) and the Borough Council at an early stage to discuss options for an appropriate and sustainable approach to site drainage. - 11.39 Where SuDS are to be provided the Council will seek to ensure ongoing management and maintenance for their whole life through a planning obligation, including financial contributions where the Council will be adopting facilities. - 11.40 There is the potential for areas of public open space to be located adjacent to SuDS.
+SuDS seek to manage surface water as close to its source as possible and mimic surface water flows arising from a site prior to its development.

+11.39.
+SuDS are required to be included in new development where appropriate, and should be carefully designed as a structural feature of the development.
+SuDS are often integral to a development, including as part of the biodiversity enhancements to a site, and cannot easily be accommodated within a site once a layout has been planned.
+Developers should liaise with the County Council (as Lead Local Flood Authority) and the Borough Council at an early stage to discuss options for an appropriate and sustainable approach to site drainage.

+11.40.
+Where SuDS are to be provided the Council will seek to ensure ongoing management and maintenance for their whole life through a planning obligation, including financial contributions where the Council will be adopting facilities.

+11.41.
+There is the potential for areas of public open space to be located adjacent to SuDS or for SUDs to be incorporated into the public open space or biodiversity features.
 Where this is the case, SuDS should be carefully designed to minimise the impact on usable public open space in the vicinity, and demonstrate that the land will be available for use as public open space for the majority of the year.
+SuDS features will be in addition to the overall quantum of public open space required on a site and will not form part of the overall public open space calculation.
 The Lead Local Flood Authority will approve SuDS once constructed, which will be at the expense of the developer.

-&lt;sup>22 Flood risk assessments if you're applying for planning permission - GOV.UK (www.gov.uk)

-&lt;sup>23 https://www.hants.gov.uk/landplanningandenvironment/environment/flooding/planning